dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
 - (Optional) Kubernetes External Snapshotter, which provides snapshot support
-- Kubernetes External Resizer, which resizes the volume
+- (Optional) Kubernetes External Resizer, which resizes the volume

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace:
 - CSI Driver for Dell PowerStore